TNG/ArchUnit/README.md

 # ArchUnit

-ArchUnit is a free, simple and extensible tool for checking the architecture of your code.
+ArchUnit is a free, simple and extensible library for checking the architecture of your code.
 I.e. ArchUnit can check dependencies between packages and classes, layers and slices, check for cyclic dependencies and more.
-It does so by using the ASM library to analyse given Java Byte Code, and importing all classes into a Java code structure.
+It does so by analysing given Java Byte Code, and importing all classes into a Java code structure.
-ArchUnit's sole focus is to automatically test architecture and coding rules, instead of providing ways to visualise dependencies in a fancy graphic tool.
+ArchUnit's main focus is to automatically test architecture and coding rules, using any plain Java unit testing framework.

 ## Why test your architecture?